mrange/impulse-samples/source/FourK/README.md

 GitHub: [Crinkler](https://github.com/runestubbe/Crinkler)

-Crinkler is a Visual Studio linker that specializes in producing small binaries by implementing compression and intelligent techniques.
+Crinkler is a linker for Visual Studio that specializes in producing small binaries by implementing compression and intelligent techniques.
 Refer to the [manual](https://github.com/runestubbe/Crinkler/blob/master/doc/manual.txt) for fascinating insights into how Crinkler reduces program size.

 > Note: Crinkler generates a detailed report named `Report.html` during the build process, providing insight into the space allocation within the final executable.